 Florence is home to some of the best known museums in Italy and in the world.
 If you’re planning a trip to Florence, you probably already know this and it’s one of the top reasons you want to go.
 And you are right, the best museums in Florence will immerse you into Renaissance history and art like no other place on earth.
 Let’s explore together the best museums in Florence Italy.

 In this article I’ve listed my picks for the best museums in Florence, as well as some general tips for museum-going in Florence.
+So, put on some comfortable shoes and let’s go exploring the best museums of Florence.

 1. La Galleria degli Uffizi (The Uffizi Galleries)